 In December 2017 the U.S. government passed the Tax Cuts and Jobs Act which is the most extensive tax reform law to be passed in more than 30 years.
-Below are some of the changes that will have an impact on your bottom line.
+Below are the 2020 tax rates that will have an impact on your bottom line.
 Please contact us if you have questions on how the new law will impact you.

 |Rate||For Unmarried Individuals, Taxable Income Over||For Married Individuals Filing Joint Returns, Taxable Income Over||For Heads of Households, Taxable Income Over|

-The standard deduction has been increased to $24,000 for married filing a joint return, $18,000 for head-of-household filers, and $12,000 for all other taxpayers.
+The standard deduction for 2020 has been increased to $24,800 for married filing a joint return, $18,650 for head-of-household filers, and $12,400 for all other taxpayers.
 These amounts will be adjusted for inflation beginning after 2018.

 Personal exemptions for yourself and dependents have been suspended.

 Itemized deduction rules have changed; The overall limitations on itemized deductions ("Pease" limitations) have been suspended.
 Personal property tax along with sales tax deductions are limited to $10,000 per year.
 Additionally, mortgage interest will be limited to the amount of indebtedness on a qualified residence of up to $750,000 on all new mortgage loans incurred after December 15, 2017.
 The deduction for interest on home equity indebtedness has been suspended, unless used to buy, build, or substantially improve the home that is securing the related indebtedness.
 All miscellaneous itemized deductions that were previously subject to 2% of AGI have been suspended.
 The 50% charitable contribution limitation for cash contributions to public charities and certain private foundations has been increased to 60%.
 Charitable contribution deductions have been suspended for any payments to an institution of higher education in exchange for seating at an athletic event.

 The child tax credit has increased from $1,000 per qualifying child under the age of 17 to $2,000.